nimeshneema/William-Apple-Developer-Platform/Notes/Notes for future discussion.markdown

     In an array you can still change the values of the individual elements by re-assignment, but the size of the container (array) itself is hardcoded at compile time, meaning the memory is allocated statically.

-    A dictionary data type is supported in more modern languages than C (such as Ruby, Python, JavaScript, Swift).
-These languages are also so much more dynamic in terms of memory allocation and the dynamic memory allocation is handled behind the scence such that the developer never even cares or has to worry about the allocation and deallocation of memory.
-It happens behind the scenece in a automated manner.
+    A dictionary data type is supported in more modern languages (such as Ruby, Python, JavaScript, Swift).
+These languages are also so much more dynamic in terms of memory allocation and the dynamic memory allocation is handled behind the scence, such that the developer generally never cares or has to worry about the allocation and deallocation of memory.
+It happens in an automated manner.

----

-Difference between library and framework.
+-   Difference between a library and framework.

-Optional function parameters in Objective-C.
+-   Optional function parameters in Objective-C.

----

-A 101 on easy to understand yet powerful debugging techniques:
+-   A 101 on easy to understand yet powerful debugging techniques:

     -   Step over

     -   Step into

     -   Pause

     -   Continue

 ---